milintun/js-sketches/README.md

-# .js sketches for personal website
+# .js sketches for milinWeb
 hosting all .js sketches made with the Octet.js library (similar to p5.js)

 links: